 A complete physical examination is required every 2 years.
-The physical must be performed by a licensed Medical Doctor, Doctor of Osteopathy, Physician Assistant or Advance Practice Registered Nurse and must be documented on the form provided on the nursing website ii.
+The physical must be performed by a licensed Medical Doctor, Doctor of Osteopathy, Physician Assistant or Advance Practice Registered Nurse and must be documented on the form provided on the nursing website.
+Note a clinical agency may ask for a yearly physical exam.

+ii.
 Tuberculosis Screening (Annual)